y-arjun-y/arjunyadav/pages-md/notebook.md

 (in a rough decreasing order of "high-levelness", these terms tend to get updated as I learn more!)

+- Reinforcement learning from human feedback - See [this](https://openai.com/research/learning-from-human-preferences) post by OpenAI.

 - Mistral's 8x7B and Uncensored Models: Now this, [this is interesting](https://www.youtube.com/watch?v=GyllRd2E6fg).
 The uncensored models aspect is however, very scary.

 - The Reversal Curse: Ask ChatGPT who is Tom Cruise's mother: you'll get Mary Lee Pfeiffer.
 Ask ChatGPT who is Mary Lee Pfeiffer's son, it'll say it doesn't know.